openexp/openexp/README.md

 npm install

 # plug it in
-plug in your openbci dongle \n change "/dev/tty.usbserial-DNXXXXXX" to the name of your dongle on line 37 in index.js (we'll change this soon)
+plug in your openbci dongle and change "/dev/tty.usbserial-DNXXXXXX" to the name of your dongle on line 37 in index.js (we'll change this soon)

 # to deploy